 Windows 8 for Providers

-Note: this document has been significantly changed since it was first published on October 26, 2012.
+Note: this document has been significantly changed since it was first published on March 1, 2012.
 The original document is here.
-This document is intended primarily for Local Support Providers (LSPs) and was last modified on Saturday, 05-Jan-2013 14:07:27 EST.
+This document is intended primarily for Local Support Providers (LSPs) and was last modified on Wednesday, 15-Aug-2012 16:43:54 EDT.

-Following the release of a Developer Preview in September 2011 and a Consumer Preview in February 2012, Microsoft released Windows 8 to manufacturing on August 1st, 2012.
-The official release date for Windows 8 was October 26th, 2012 and most Windows hardware vendors shipped at least some systems with Windows 8 installed in time for the 2012 winter holiday buying season.
+Following the release of a Developer Preview in September 2011 and a Consumer Preview in February 2012, Microsoft released Windows 8 to manuacturing on August 1st, 2012.
+The official release date for Windows 8 will be October 26th, 2012 and most industry observers now expect vendors to ship systems with Windows 8 in time for the 2012 winter holiday buying season.

 The biggest behind-the-scenes change is the addition of ARM-licensed processor support, which should allow lightweight tablets with excellent battery life.
-ARM-based systems will not be backward compatible with almost all older Windows applications — they will only run applications written for the Modern interface.
+ARM-based systems generally will not be backward compatible with older Windows applications - they will only run applications written for the Metro interface.

-Microsoft has announced four separate versions of Windows 8:
+Microsoft has announced that there will be four basic versions of Windows 8:

-Windows Media Center is no longer a separate version of Windows, but instead is an extra cost add-on available to Windows 8 Pro users.
+Windows Media Center will no longer be a separate version of Windows, but will be an extra-cost add-on available to Windows 8 Pro (and presumably Windows 8 Enterprise) users.

 For further information